lachlanstephen/fract-ol_42/README.md

 <h3>Mark: 105/100</h3>

 fract-ol, a ring 2 project of the 42 Cursus, is one of the introductory projects for utilising a graphical libary and creating a basic computer graphics program.
 Students had the choice between `fract-ol`, `FdF` and `so_long`.
-The grpahical library is 42's own proprietary grpahical library, `MiniLibX`.
+The graphical library is 42's own proprietary graphical library, `MiniLibX`.

 The purpose of fract-ol was about creating graphically beautiful fractals.
 It delved into the notion of complex numbers, optimisation in graphics, and event handling.